Grants > open calls for proposals

-Call for proposals 2014: Training of national judges in EU Competition Law and judicial co-operation
+Call for proposals 2016: Training of national judges in EU Competition Law

-- a) Improvement of knowledge, application and interpretation of EU competition law;
+- Improvement of knowledge, application and interpretation of EU competition law

-- d) Development of legal linguistic skills of national judges;
+- Development of legal linguistic skills of national judges

 For further details see the full text of the Call for proposals.

 Available linguistic versions: bg cs en da de el es et fi fr hr hu it lt

 lv mt nl pl pt ro sk sl sv

 Award criteria guidance 2016

 Application form en

 Annex 2: Electronic copy of the complete application (on CD or USB)